Longest Substring Without Repeating Characters

 Discussed solution approaches

-Step 1: We initialize the variable maxLength to keep track of the longest substring with unique characters: maxLength = 0.
+Step 1: We initialize a variable maxLength to track longest substring with unique characters.

-• If the function checkUniqueSubstring(str, i, j) returns true, we compare maxLength with the length of the substring.
-If maxLength < j - i + 1, we update the variable maxLength.
+• If function isUnique(str, i, j) returns true, we compare maxLength with the length of the substring.
+If maxLength < j - i + 1, we update the variable maxLength with the value j - i + 1.
+Note: The length of the substring from i to j is j - i + 1.

 Step 3: By the end of the nested loops, we return the value stored in maxLength.

-• To check whether a substring has duplicate characters or not, we use a set visited[256] to store the status of each possible character in the substring, i.e., either true or false.
+• To check whether a substring has duplicate characters or not, we use a set visited[256] to store the visited status of each possible character in the substring.

 • By the end of the loop, we return true, i.e., the characters are unique in the substring.